 And the best part?
 You can use this with any age, to practice any math skill at all!

-Tic Tac Math: A Math Twist on a Classic Game
+Tic Tac Math: A Fun Twist to Practice Math Facts

 If you’re looking for a fun and simple way to play math together, create a Tic Tac Math game board.